-7.2.3.2 SELECTION INTERVIEW
+7.2.3.2 Selection Interview

-Once proper verification of the Waiting List preferences has occurred, the family will be invited to attend a selection interview explaining how the program works.
-In order to receive a voucher the family is required to attend the selection interview.
-If they cannot attend the originally scheduled selection interview, the family may, prior to the scheduled date, reschedule a selection interview.
-The family will be responsible to reschedule a selection interview within ten (10) business days of the originally scheduled date, or fourteen (14) regular days of the originally scheduled date.
+Once verification of the Waiting List preferences has occurred, the family will be scheduled for a Housing Choice Voucher briefing, an explanation of the move-in process, and lease agreement.
+In order to receive a voucher, the family is required to attend the briefing meeting.
+If they cannot attend the originally scheduled briefing, the family may, prior to the scheduled date, reschedule a selection interview.
+The family will be responsible to reschedule a selection interview within ten business days of the originally scheduled date.
 A selection interview may be rescheduled only once.
-A family who fails to show at a selection interview or requests a second rescheduling may be denied admission into housing.
-In such cases, the family may request an informal review as specified in the AP.
+A family who fails to show up at a selection interview or requests a second rescheduling may be denied admission into housing.
+In such cases, the family may request an informal review as specified in the grievance procedures defined within the Franklin Height's admissions and continued occupancy policies and the HRHA's Housing Choice Voucher Administrative Plan.

 If an applicant with a disability requires auxiliary aids to gain full benefit from the selection interview, HRHA will furnish such aids where doing so would not result in a fundamental alteration of the nature of the program or in an undue financial or administrative burden.
 In determining the most suitable auxiliary aid, HRHA will consider the requests of the applicant.
-Families unable to attend a briefing due to a disability may request a reasonable accommodation such as having the selection interview presented at an alternate location.
+Families unable to attend a briefing due to a disability may request a reasonable accommodation, such as having the selection interview presented at an alternate location.

-The following are requirements for the selection interview:
+The following are requirements for the briefing and move-in meeting:

-- HOH must attend

-- All adult family members must attend and sign the Application for Assistance

-- o Exceptions may be made for:

-- Students attending school at a distance

-- Family members for whom evidence shows it would be a hardship for them to attend

-- Special circumstances as determined by the Housing Specialist - Until the Application for Assistance is signed by all adult members of the household: - o No voucher will be issued
+- HOH must attend - All adult family members must attend and sign the Application for Assistance - Exceptions may be made for: - Students attending school at a distance - Family members for whom evidence shows it would be a hardship for them to attend - Special circumstances as determined by the Housing Specialist - Until the Application for Assistance is signed by all adult members of the household: - No voucher will be issued